ralna/GALAHAD/doc/Julia/rst-dir/fdc_functions.rst

                                          m, n, A_ne, A_col, A_ptr, A_val, b,
                                          n_depen, depen)

-Find dependent rows and, if any, check if :math:`A x = b` is consistent
+Find dependent rows and, if any, check if $A x = b$ is consistent